 In addition to a B.A. from Harvard, she has an MBA from Georgetown University and a Masters in Journalism from the University of Wisconsin.

-Debbie recently produced and directed Island Women Speak, the first evening of women’s storytelling at the Opera House, showcasing personal stories performed by eight local women, ranging in age from 21 to 91.
-The event, modeled after The Moth (“True stories, told live”) was a sell-out, despite frigid temperatures and snow on a January night.
+Debbie produces and directs Island Women Speak, an evening of women’s storytelling at the Stonington Opera House, showcasing personal stories performed by local women from every decade (20s to 90s) and modeled after The Moth (“True stories, told live”).
+The first event was a sell-out, despite frigid temperatures and snow on a January night.
 The second IWS, in May 2018, also drew a packed house.
 Look for the next one in January 2019!